 How are students selected for participation in the program?

-Thirty to thirty-five students are chosen to participate.
+Up to forty students are chosen to participate.
 MSLP applications are reviewed by a panel of ASHA members and rated on the following:

 - Essay: Use of description, strong argument/thesis, clarity, organization, and grammar and punctuation

 - Resume: Involvement in university/community activities and leadership experience

 What happens during the MSLP?